jameshub97/Selenium-Web-Scraping/README.md

-Selenium python library for automating and saving data from wikipedia pages
+Using selenium for automating and saving data from wikipedia pages